- Getting there and getting around

 Rock-hop into this sculpted side-gorge, 100m upstream of Cathedral Cave.
 The first kilometre of this boulder-strewn gorge is the most spectacular.

 Big Bend camping area—19.4km return (7–8 hours) Class 4

 A natural pool in Carnarvon Crrek lies in an elbow of the gorge beneath looming sandstone walls.
 Rest here in the shade of large spotted gums and watch catfish and turtles swim in the tranquil waters of the upper reaches of Carnarvon Creek.
 A composting toilet and picnic table is located here.
-If you are planning to stay overnight at Big Bend, visit the park's visitor centre before you start, to record your trip details in the registration book, and log out of the book when you have completed your walk.

 Refer to staying safe for more information on safe walking in the gorge.

 The Carnarvon Great Walk is an 87km remote circuit walk that leads up and out of Carnarvon Gorge and across the rugged plateaus and valleys of the Consuelo Tableland and the Mount Moffatt section of Carnarvon National Park.
 Permits and campsite bookings are required.
-Visit the Carnarvon Great Walk web pages for more information.

 Picnic and day-use areas